suned/serum/README.md

 class ComponentWithDependencies(Component):
     log = inject(Log)
 ```
+Note that if you access injected members in the constructor of any type,
+that type can only be instantiated inside an environment.

 `Component`s can be abstract.
 Abstract `Component`s can't be injected in an
 `Environment` that doesn't provide a concrete implementation.
 For convenience you can import
 `abstractmethod`, `abstractclassmethod` or `abstractclassmethod` from `serum`,